Belagir/basilisk/doc/tutorial/tutorial.md

 ## Running the engine

 The first thing we want to do is create an engine instance.
 This is done through the `tarasque_engine` opaque type and `tarasque_engine_*()` namespace, that will change the global state of the program.
-We will not interact a lot with such opertaions though (there are not many methods tied to this type anyway) but we need to instanciate one to control the lifetime of our game :
+We will not interact a lot with such operations though (there are not many methods tied to this type anyway) but we need to instanciate one to control the lifetime of our game engine :

 ```c
 // main.c